DJ0002/AbilityStoneCalculator/README.md

 ## Method

 In general, dynamic programming is used to solve the optimization problems.
 It is done from the bottom-up with tabulation.
 After the subproblems are solved, their solutions are used to more easily solve the larger problems.
-For example, the solution for optimizing a problem where there are 2 slots per row can use the solution from a problem where the is 1 slot per row.
+For example, the solution for optimizing a problem where there are 2 slots per row can use the solution from a problem where there is 1 slot per row.
 Click on Example code for more details:

 <details>
   <summary>Example code</summary>